scferrada/academic-kickstart/content/home/about.md

 # Biography

-I'm Sebastián Ferrada, a Doctoral student at the Center for Semantic Web Research at Universidad de Chile.
+I'm Sebastián Ferrada, a Doctoral student at the Institute for Foundations of Data at Universidad de Chile.
 My research interests include Information Retrieval, Data Mining & Visualization, Multimedia Databases and Linked Data.
 I'm currently developing my PhD thesis regarding the combination of semantic and visual similarity queries using Semantic Web technologies, you can learn more by visiting the <a href="http://imgpedia.dcc.uchile.cl">IMGpedia project site</a>.

 Besides research I really enjoy teaching.
-Currently I'm a Teaching & Laboratory Assistant in the Relational Databases Course at the the Department of Computer Science (<a href="http://dcc.uchile.cl">DCC</a>).
+Currently I'm teaching the Relational Databases Course of the Data Science Diploma at the Department of Computer Science (<a href="http://dcc.uchile.cl">DCC</a>).
-I have worked in many other areas and courses such as Algorithm analysis and Programming Design Methodologies, you may find a complete list having a look at my <a href="/pdf/cv.pdf">resumé</a>.
+I have worked in many other areas and courses such as Algorithm Analysis and Programming Design Methodologies, you may find a complete list having a look at my <a href="/pdf/cv.pdf">resumé</a>.
 I have also done some extracurricular volunteer teaching at <a href="http://www.preumeduchile.cl/">Preumed</a>,
 <a href="https://sites.google.com/a/capsocial.cl/capsocial/">Capsocial</a> and
 <a href="http://escuela.ingenieria.uchile.cl/vida-estudiantil/127291/grupos-organizados">Apoyo Escolar</a>.

-I'm also participating in the <a href="https://www.facebook.com/yonodigo/">#YoNoDigo</a> (I don't say it) campaign regarding the erradication of the violent and discrimitarory language in universitary environments.